-Last week, Crisis Now partners and leaders from around the world released the Washington DC International Declaration, which calls for comprehensive and integrated networks as the first defense for mental health crises.
-In most nations, there’s unrelenting inequity in access to care for people experiencing mental health emergencies compared to
+Crisis Now partners and leaders from around the world have released the Washington DC International Declaration, which calls for comprehensive and integrated networks as the first defense for mental health crises.
+The partners discuss the unrelenting inequity in access to care for people experiencing mental health emergencies compared to those

 Elinore F. McCance-Katz, M.D., Ph.D.
 Assistant Secretary for Mental Health and Substance Use at SAMHSA, says that the report “finally offers our communities true National Guidelines for Crisis Care within a user-friendly Best Practice Toolkit.”